We use cookies for behaviour analytics. Learn more

 ◆◆◆ High Conviction

 BAE Systems (BAESY ↗) is rated High Conviction because it uniquely combines European rearmament exposure with structural insulation from any single government's budget decisions.
 Approximately 45% of BAE's revenue derives from US Department of Defense contracts — a stable, dollar-denominated base that partially hedges UK and European political risk.
 An additional ~35% comes from UK MoD programmes, and ~20% from international customers including Saudi Arabia, Australia, Qatar, and Canada.
 The AUKUS nuclear submarine programme — under which BAE is the prime contractor in Australia and the UK — provides decade-long construction revenue largely uncorrelated with European geopolitics.
 BAE's position in the F-35 programme (13–15% of value per aircraft, across thousands of aircraft in service and on order) acts as a structural annuity.
-Critically, BAE's forward P/E of approximately 18–20× remains materially below the sector average of 28×, making BAE the most attractively valued name in coverage for investors seeking defensible total return.
+FY2025 confirmed the trajectory: sales rose 10% to £30.7 billion, underlying EPS grew 12% to 75.2p, and the order backlog reached a record £83.6 billion on £36.8 billion of intake (including a £10 billion Norway frigate deal and a £4.6 billion Turkey Eurofighter order).
+Management guides to 7–9% sales growth in 2026 with underlying EBIT and EPS up 9–11%.
+Critically, BAE's forward P/E of approximately 18–20× remains materially below the sector median, making it the most attractively valued large-cap in coverage for investors seeking defensible total return.

 AUKUS